MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/remove-delete-work-items.md

 ### Destroy work items from the command line

 Use the `witadmin destroywi` command to permanently remove work items from the data store.
-A permanent delete means all information in the work tracking data store is deleted and cannot be restored nor reactivated.
+A permanent delete means all information in the work tracking data store is deleted and can't be restored nor reactivated.

 > [!NOTE]
 > Deleting work items from the `witadmin` command line is deprecated for TFS 2018.2 and later versions, and not supported for Azure Boards cloud service.